tw1115/tw1115.github.io/_posts/2025-07-31-FirstPaper.md

 While pursuing my own project on cathode materials, I contributed to this work by preparing some of the electrode samples for electrochemical characterization and assisting with the final proofreading of the manuscript.

-I'm truly excited about this achievement, and would like to thank Yoojin and all the co-authors for their great collaboration.
+I am truly excited about this achievement, and would like to thank Yoojin and all the co-authors for their great collaboration.

 The full paper can be found under "Publications" tab.